opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 ### What is BDD?
 * Behaviour driven development.
 Combines TDD and DDD, into an agile methodology
-* Encourages communication
-* Creates shared understanding
+* Encourages communication and creates shared understanding
 * Living, executable documentation

 ## Migrating to Symfony one route at a time (Steve Winter)